 }

-is a PDA that is derived bymerkle_tree
+tree_authority is a PDA that is derived by merkle_tree. max_depth: u32,

 max_buffer_size: u32,